Counterfactual conditional: Terminology

 Such conditionals are also widely referred to as subjunctive conditionals, though this term is likewise acknowledged as a misnomer even by those who use it.
-Many languages do not have a morphological subjunctive (e.g. Danish and Dutch) and many that do have it don’t use it for this sort of conditional (e.g. French, Swahili, all Indo-Aryan languages that have a subjunctive).
+Many languages do not have a morphological subjunctive (e.g. Danish and Dutch) and many that do have it do not use it for this sort of conditional (e.g. French, Swahili, all Indo-Aryan languages that have a subjunctive).
 Moreover, languages that do use the subjunctive for such conditionals only do so if they have a specific past subjunctive form.
 Thus, subjunctive marking is neither necessary nor sufficient for membership in this class of conditionals.

 The terms counterfactual and subjunctive have sometimes been repurposed for more specific uses.
 For instance, the term "counterfactual" is sometimes applied to conditionals that express a contrary-to-fact meaning, regardless of their grammatical structure.
 Along similar lines, the term "subjunctive" is sometimes used to refer to conditionals that bear fake past or irrealis marking, regardless of the meaning they convey.